pdinklag/tdc/README.md

 Note that the repository is a stripped down version of a repository containing many other experimental data structures.
 For this reason, there may be code left that is not actually used in the context of our dynamic predecessor data structures.

+The main source code for our data structures is contained in the `include/tdc/pred` directory.

 ## Building

 This is a CMake project that should be built using a compiler supporting C++17 or later as well as the `__uint128_t` type.
 We used GCC version 9.3 with the highest optimization (`-O3`).
 In order to activate optimizations, make sure to build the project with the `Release` CMake build type.